Ten Things You Can do to Prevent Stormwater Runoff Pollution

 - Increased stormwater flows also create a larger and faster flushing of creeks when it rains.
 This accelerates stream bank erosion.
 Erosion leads to murky water that can have impacts on the stream’s wildlife and increase algae growth from nutrients in the soil.

-- Consider using rain barrels or installing a rain garden to capture the rain as it
+- Consider building a rain barrel or installing a rain garden to capture the rain as it flows off roofs.

 - Concentrations of detergents in streams can kill fish and their eggs, as well as disrupt their ability to reproduce.
 Detergents can also destroy the natural protections fish have against bacteria and parasites and can severely damage fish gills.
 The phosphates from soap can also cause excess algae to grow in our waterways.
 Excessive algae growth makes water cloudy, green, unattractive, smelly, and unpleasant for swimming, boating, fishing, or drinking.